POLI-NANO/OSCs/README.md

 # General Machine Learning Models for Interpreting and Predicting Efficiency Degradation in Organic Solar Cells
-This repository contains the implementation of the following paper:
+This repository contains the implementation of the following preprints:

 **Paper on arxiv:** [2404.00173](https://arxiv.org/abs/2404.00173)